makerdao/community/governance/polls/LITE-PSM-USDC-A Phase 1 Parameter Proposal - July 15, 2024.md

 ---
-title: LITE-PSM-USDC-A Phase 1 Parameter Proposal
+title: LITE-PSM-USDC-A Phase 1 Parameter Proposal - July 15, 2024
 summary: Signal your support or opposition to deploying a new LitePSM and the recommended parameters.
 discussion_link: https://forum.makerdao.com/t/lite-psm-usdc-a-phase-1-test-period-proposed-parameters/24644
 parameters: